Wonjae98/Book_RecSys/README.md

 #### mergeDuplicatData():
-- Make the original dataset who has duplicate data into clean dataset that we can use
+- Make the original dataset who has duplicate data into clean dataset that we can use.

 #### makeNewUserData( user_history, rating_data ):
- - Make the new dataframe with user_history that who want recommendation
+ - Make the new dataframe with user_history that who want recommendation.

 ### Contents-based Filtering

 #### contentBasedRecommend(df, books_group, ISBN_to_recommend, num_of_recommend):
-- Recommend the book similar with the book ( ISBN_ to _ recommend)
+- Recommend the book similar with the book ( ISBN_ to _ recommend).
-- For this, We use meta data which has many features( Book title, book_author, summary, category,)
+- For this, We use meta data which has many features( Book title, book_author, summary, category).
 - We use TF-IDF vectorizer for analyzing about features, and use cosine similiarity of them.